jxiw/BiGS/README.md

 This repository contains a library for Bidirectional Gated State Space Model (BiGS).
 BiGS combines SSM layers with a multiplicative gating architecture that has been effective in simplified sequence modeling architectures.

-So far,  BiGS is able to match BERT accuracy on GLUE while it is a **linear** space/memory model.
+So far,  BiGS is able to match BERT accuracy on GLUE while BiGS is a **linear** space/memory model.

 # Released Models